 Also notice the region of strong positive divergence and determinant near the top-middle where the arrows grow in length

-In terms of the exact meaning of the above images, blue regions represent positive values of curl and divergence whereas red regions represent negative values.
-While these separate representations of curl and divergence are visually interesting they are not exactly what I had in mind to take this project over the finish line.
-To push this concept further I wanted to develop a way of combining these two images into a full RGB image.
-The idea for doing so is to create a 4-dimensional data set constructed from the pixels of these two images where:
+While these separate representations of Jacobian-related values are visually interesting in their own right, they are not exactly what I had in mind to take this project over the finish line.
+To push this concept further I wanted to develop a way of combining these red/blue images into a full RGB image.
+The idea for doing so is to create a higher-dimensional data set constructed from the pixels of the other images.
+For example, if I wanted to combine the curl and divergence images I would create a 4-dimensional data set in the following way:

 The 1st component is the blue-intensity of the curl image